-- 1 Outline the impact of land cover change has on: - a radiation - b the soil's water-holding capacity - c precipitation - d climate change - 2 State the percentage of anthropogenic carbon emissions linked to land cover change. - 3 Explain how the release of sulphur dioxide and particulates complicates the analysis of the effects of anthropogenic climate change. - 4 Outline the impact of land cover change on biodiversity.
+- 1 Outline the impact land cover change has on: - a radiation - b the soil's water-holding capacity - c precipitation - d climate change - 2 What is the percentage of anthropogenic carbon emissions linked to land cover change? - 3 Explain how the release of sulphur dioxide and particulates complicates the analysis of the effects of anthropogenic climate change. - 4 Outline the impact of land cover change on biodiversity.
 Why is habitat fragmentation considered such a problem?

-- 5 Identify the types of pollution associated with land cover change. - 6 Outline the causes and impacts of algal blooms. - Applying and communicating geographical understanding - 7 Study Figure 4.4.1.
-Write a paragraph outlining the global pattern of warming.
+- 5 Identify the types of pollution associated with land cover change. - 6 Outline the causes and impacts of algal blooms.

-- 8 Write a paragraph or two explaining why urban areas are measurably warmer than their surroundings. - 9 Study Figure 4.4.3.
+- 7 Study Figure 4.4.1.
+Write a paragraph outlining the global pattern of warming. - Write a paragraph or two explaining why urban areas are measurably warmer than their surroundings. - 9 Study Figure 4.4.3.
 Use data from the map to describe the heat island effect associated with London. - 10 As a class, brainstorm the strategies authorities could initiate to mitigate the effects of the heat island effect.

-Continued from page 3.
+Continued from page 79.